-No. Applelogic is not intended for the generation of any revenue.
-AppleLogic's existence is exclusively to encourage Apple enthusiasts and technically minded people to research and develop vintage Apple II systems into FPGA's and to enable those interested in "Super II's" to either help develop such a system or download and use a system developed by others.
+No. Applelogic is not intended for the generation of profit.
+AppleLogic's existence is to encourage Apple enthusiasts and technically minded people to research and develop vintage Apple II systems into FPGA's and to enable those interested in "Super II's" to either help develop such a system or download and use a system developed by others.

 Answers to some of the more common FAQ's